Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 + Entity names can be made into HTML links (but not in every type&thinsp;**!**).
 + "Mermaids" mushrooming gives hope to see WYSIWYG tooling soon.

 "Mermaids" are beautiful, but not for drawings.
-For a specific layout or artistic look, you have to snap/save a drawing in other programs.
+For a specific layout or artistic look, you need to save a drawing in another program.

 ### Pictures